justpays/kava/README.md

 ## Testnet

-The recommended version of the software for kava-testnet-6000 is v0.8.0-rc1.
-For further information on joining the testnet, head over to the [testnet repo](https://github.com/Kava-Labs/kava-testnets).
+The recommended version of the software for justpay-testnet-6000 is v0.8.0-rc1.
+For further information on joining the testnet, head over to the [testnet repo](https://github.com/justpay-Labs/justpay-testnets).

 ## Docs

-Kava protocol and client documentation can be found in the [Kava docs](https://docs.kava.io).
+justpay protocol and client documentation can be found in the [justpay docs](https://docs.justpay.io).

-If you have technical questions or concerns, ask a developer or community member in the [Kava discord](https://discord.com/invite/kQzh3Uv).
+If you have technical questions or concerns, ask a developer or community member in the [justpay discord](https://discord.com/invite/kQzh3Uv).

 ## License

-Copyright © Kava Labs, Inc. All rights reserved.
+Copyright © justpay Labs, Inc. All rights reserved.

 Licensed under the [Apache v2 License](LICENSE.md).